run-x/opta-examples/opta-mongodb-atlas-search/README.md

 Once you are done, point your browser to the ELB load balancer (or http://localhost:8080/ in case you are using Opta Local) and search the movie database!

+For more guidance, please reach out to us in our [slack channel](https://slack.opta.dev).